-Bigg Boss 13: Salman Khan Turns Chef; Prepares Khichdi And Hints At Spicy & Unpredictable Twists
+Bigg Boss 13: Salman Khan Turns Chef; Prepares Khichdi And Hints At Spicy And Unpredictable Twists!

-The controversial reality show, Bigg Boss 13, is all set to hit the television screens this month end (September 29).
-The show will be hosted by Salman Khan and will be aired for 15 odd weeks.
-The finale will be in January 2020.
-This time, the set of the show is in Film City, Goregaon.
-As we revealed earlier, the show will have only celebrities.
-The makers of the show had already revealed three promos, which have left fans confused and excited.
-Soon, the makers will be releasing the fourth promo, in which Salman will be seen in a chef's avatar!
+The controversial reality show of Colors, Bigg Boss 13, is all set to hit television screens this month end (September 29).
+Bigg Boss 13 will be hosted by Salman Khan and will air for 15 weeks.
+The Bigg Boss 13 grand finale will be held in January 2020.
+This time, the Bigg Boss 13 House has been built in Film City, Goregaon, Mumbai.

+As we revealed earlier, Bigg Boss 13 will have only celebrities.
+The makers of the show had already revealed three promos, which have left fans confused and yet excited about this season.
+Soon, the makers will be releasing the fourth promo of Bigg Boss 13, in which Salman Khan will be seen in a chef's avatar!

-In the new promo, the actor in the chef's uniform will be seen cooking in the kitchen set-up.
-He will be seen preparing 'khichdi' and 'raita', adding his 'tedha tadka' to his recipes.
-Well, with this, the Dabangg 3 actor is hinting at spicy and unpredictable twists on the show.
+In the new promo of Bigg Boss 13, as we can see in the picture released, Salman Khan will be seen in a chef's uniform and cooking in a kitchen set-up.
+He will be seen preparing the Indian dishes of 'khichdi' and 'raita', adding his 'tedha tadka' to the recipes.
+Well, with this, the Dabangg 3 actor is hinting at spicy and unpredictable twists on Bigg Boss 13!

 (Image Source: Instagram)

-Just a few weeks are left and the makers are yet to reveal the confirmed list of contestants.
-Devoleena Bhattacharjee, Vijender Singh, Rajpal Yadav, Dayanand Shetty, Mahika Sharma, Meghna Malik, Sidharth Shukla and Aarti Singh are some of the celebrities who might participate.
+Just two weeks are left for Bigg Boss 13 to begin and the makers are yet to reveal the confirmed list of contestants.
+Actors Devoleena Bhattacharjee, Vijender Singh, Rajpal Yadav, Dayanand Shetty, Mahika Sharma, Meghna Malik, Sidharth Shukla and Aarti Singh are some of the celebrities who might participate in Bigg Boss 13.

-The latest name to the list is Splitsvilla 5 winner, Paras Chhabra.
-The actor was earlier in a relationship with Sara Khan.
-Post his break up with Sara, he was rumoured to be dating Pavitra Punia, who might also enter the controversial reality show.
-Currently, the actor is dating Calendar Girls' actress Akanksha Puri.
+The latest name to the list is MTV Splitsvilla 5 winner Paras Chhabra.
+The actor was earlier in a relationship with ex-Bigg Boss contestant Sara Khan.
+Post his break-up with Sara, Paras was rumoured to be dating TV actress Pavitra Punia, who might also enter Bigg Boss 13.
+Currently, Paras is dating Calendar Girls' actress Akanksha Puri.

-Stay locked to this space for the latest updates of the show.
+Stay locked to this space for the latest updates on Bigg Boss 13!

 Most Read: Nach Baliye 9: Pooja Banerjee Injured; Shantanu In Tears After A Heated Argument With Raveena